centminmod/validate-emails/readme.md

 - ZeroBounce, only annoying issues right now are on their web site end and not their API specifically:
   1. initial login to web site dashboard are very slow as is reloading the dashboard i.e. browser F5 refresh.
 Sometimes just stuck with their purple reloading page progress icon that never actually loads the web page/dashboard.
   2. the web site login session durations are very short, so annoyingly you get logged out very quickly making it more secure.
 Make sure you use a password manager to make re-logins less annoying.
 Though if you're using a script and their API, you don't have to login as frequently.
 - ZeroBounce offers per email, batch email and bulk file API endpoints.
-However, on trial freemium plan, I seem to be only able to get per email API to work.
-The batch email API seems to complain of invalid API key or no credits API response message, despite the single per email API working with the same API key and a positive credit balance.
 - ZeroBounce doesn't charge for `unknown` status emails
 - ZeroBounce API rate limit speeds are outlined in there documentation [here](https://www.zerobounce.net/docs/api-dashboard/#API_Rate_Limits) - 50,000 requests in 10 seconds (validations) before temporarily blocking for 1 minute.
 A maximum of 250 requests in 1 minute for the` bulkapi.zerobounce.net/` before temporarily blocking for 1 hour.
 And allow a maximum of 20 requests in 1 minute for the `bulkapi.zerobounce.net/v2/validatebatch` before temporarily blocking for 10 minutes.
 Rate limits seem more complicated so will need to test my script to ensure it operates under their rate limits.
 - Reoon as added on May 12, 2024 and says they take around 20 minutes to verify a set of 50,000 mixed-quality email addresses.
 The 15 email address sameple test took 2.176 seconds to complete.